Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/index.md

-# Kafka Cluster Migration
+# Apache Kafka® Cluster Migration

-Klaw supports data synchronization between Klaw and Apache Kafka® and other clusters.
+Klaw supports data synchronization between Klaw and Apache Kafka and other clusters.
 This can be accessed through the Synchronize menu option.